AP Top 25: Alabama jumps to No. 1 after Clemson close call

 Alabama received 29 of 61 first-place votes Sunday from the media panel as the Tigers’ one-point victory at North Carolina gave the AP Top 25 presented by Regions Bank the first shake-up at the top this season.
 Clemson slipped to No. 2 and received 18 first-place votes.

 The last time a No. 1 team won and dropped was Ohio State on Nov.
 7, 2015, after the Buckeyes beat Minnesota 28-14 at home.
-It has happened 74 times previously since the poll started in 1936.
+The No. 1 team has won and dropped in the rankings 90 times since the AP poll started in 1936, including four times when there was a tie for No. 1.

 No. 3 Georgia received four first-place votes.
 Ohio State moved up to No. 4 and received seven first-place votes.
 LSU was No. 5 and Oklahoma sixth.
 No. 7 Auburn received three first-place votes.